Danny-UKDM/dotnetcore-webapi/README.md

 * Build the solution by using the `dotnet build` command.

+* To run all tests, including integration tests;

+  1. Provision the LocalStack and PostgreSQL resources by using the `docker-compose up -d` command.
-* Run all tests by using the `dotnet test` command.
+  2. Run all tests by using the `dotnet test` command.

+* To run the Web API project locally;

+  1. Provision the LocalStack and PostgreSQL resources by using the `docker-compose up -d` command.
-* Run the Web API project locally by using the `dotnet run --project WebApi/WebApi.csproj` command.
+  2. Run the application by using the `dotnet run --project WebApi/WebApi.csproj` command.

-Running the Web API project locally will create a local test PostgreSQL database and table; before making the HTTP endpoints available.
+Running the Web API project locally will create a local test S3 Bucket, PostgreSQL database and table; before making the HTTP endpoints available.

-On application close (`ctrl` + `c` from the terminal window), the test database will be dropped and the connection disposed of.
+On application close (`ctrl` + `c` from the terminal window), the test database will be dropped and the S3 bucket, destroyed.

 ### Swagger